Damages In California Wrongful Death Claims: Challenges For Child And Elderly Victims

 An Oakland Wrongful Death Attorney Will Tackle Legal Hurdles

 In addition to these complexities with younger and elderly victims, you can expect to encounter many of the same challenges that apply to other wrongful death claims.
 For help with the process, please contact Venardi Zurada, LLP to speak to a member of our team.
-We can schedule a no-cost consultation to assess your circumstances at our offices in Oakland, Walnut Creek, or Redding, CA.
+We can schedule a no-cost consultation to assess your circumstances at our offices in Oakland or Walnut Creek, CA.